Get News & Updates Directly To Your Inbox

 You can expect your doctor to cover the basics, says the Mayo Clinic:

 Your health and your baby’s health is very important.
-See your doctor regularly and follow his or her advice to make sure you’re both ready for the big day.
+See your doctor regularly and follow their advice to make sure you’re both ready for the big day.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.